wp-plugins/social-time-master/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social Time Master is an incredible original social autoposter that lets you schedule hundreds of social posts with a few clicks of the mouse.
+Social Time Master is a unique social autoposter that lets you schedule hundreds of social posts with a few clicks of the mouse.

 == Description ==